 A related issue, as already briefly mentioned, is redelegations.
 It seems that some parties believe that the IAP is sufficient to rectify any problems, but others feel that the NTIA "backstop" function must be replaced, and it is far from clear how that can be done.
-Particularly in the gTLD space, where such redelegations may have very high financial values attached to them, there must be some level of control.
+In the ccTLD space, the Framework of Interpretation may make redelegations less subject to problems, but in the gTLD space, where such redelegations may have very high financial values attached to them, there must be some level of control.

-ALAC Proposals
+ALAC Proposal